-the rest of the family."
 Cancer Care is paying a portion of the medical bills for a mechanic, 39, who was operated on for cancer three years ago.
 The cancer spread from the lung to other parts of his body and he is now disoriented and almost in a coma.
 The family has seven children, the oldest 13.
-Mrs. Weissman observed "His wite

-Mrs. Weissman observed, "His wife on a conscious level wants him to live but on an unconscious level, she wants U.S. Department of Health, Education, and Welfare Office of Public Affairs
+Mrs. Weissman observed, "His wife a conscious level wants him to live but on an unconscious level, she wants him to go.
+So she can start her life again."